electron/electron/docs/development/releasing.md

 `git checkout 1-8-x` rather than `git checkout -b remotes/origin/1-8-x`.
 The scripts need `git rev-parse --abbrev-ref HEAD` to return a short name, e.g. no `remotes/origin/`

-## Set your tokens and environment variables
-You'll need Electron S3 credentials in order to create and upload an Electron release.
-Contact a team member for more information.

-There are a handful of `*_TOKEN` environment variables needed by the release scripts.
-Once you've generated these per-user tokens, you may want to keep them in a local file that you can `source` when starting a release.
-* `ELECTRON_GITHUB_TOKEN`:
-Create as described at https://github.com/settings/tokens/new, giving the token repo access scope.
-* `APPVEYOR_TOKEN`:
-Create a token from https://windows-ci.electronjs.org/api-token If you don't have an account, ask a team member to add you.
-* `CIRCLE_TOKEN`:
-Create a token from "Personal API Tokens" at https://circleci.com/account/api

 ## Run the prepare-release script
 The prepare release script will do the following: